Updated: Mar 9

 Before coming to PRC recovery my life was a mess.
 I was living in my car, I had lost just about all my assets and belongings, I had broken relationships with my family and just about everyone who ever cared for me.
 I reached rock bottom and my life was truly unmanageable, I was offered the gift of recovery and I accepted it.
 I did not want to live the life I was living anymore.
 I was sick and tired of being sick and tired.
 Everything happened so quickly and I did not know what to expect.
 I travelled 1700km from Cape town in 2 days and here I was.
 Overwhelmed by fear and loneliness.
 As I checked in, I already started feeling at home and accepted by the people here.
 No matter what I had done or did not do in the past, I was never judged in any way.
 I was able to identify with everyone around me - all recovering addicts.
 From the get-go, I followed the program and did what was expected from me.
-I started working the 12 steps which seemed like a big task at first but I soon realized that this is exactly what I need to get better and I am exactly where I need to be.
+I started working on the 12 steps which seemed like a big task at first but I soon realized that this is exactly what I need to get better and I am exactly where I need to be.
 It was a loving experience to focus on myself for a change, to be honest with myself and get to know the real me.
 I did not have to hide behind a mask anymore.
 After 76 days I completed the program.
 It was not easy, but it was simple and worth every second.
 PRC Recovery provided me with the tools I need to keep up this new sober way of life.
 I can now face reality again with confidence putting myself and my recovery first.
 Thanks, PRC Recovery for showing me how to LIVE again.

 I had a good experience with my individual counselling sessions.
 It allowed me to freely share specific problems in my life that I am struggling with.
 I have received good advice and suggestions on how to handle specific situations with regards to my family and relationships.

 During group counselling, I really learned a lot about myself and my behaviours.
-I was able to share my own experiences and get advice or feedback on that.
+I was able to share my own experiences and get advice or feedback on them.
 The topics discussed are really valuable to any person, addict or not.

 Step Work Counselling